 Unlike charcoal grills, propane grills also come with heat plates located beneath the cooking grate.
 These plates help minimize flare-ups, and channel excess grease into the drip tray, subsequently extending the life of the burners and your grill.

 With all these features at your disposal, you can easily tell that propane grills are extremely safe, and there is no chance of compromising your safety so long as you use it appropriately.
-However, you should also follow all instructions precisely as indicated in the manual to avoid putting yourself and your guests at risk of potential harm.
+However, you should also follow all the needed setup instructions precisely as indicated in the manual to avoid putting yourself and your guests at risk of potential harm.

 Is it Safe to Use a Propane Grill Indoors?